 Lots of experts can advise you on how to get what you want.
-There’s usually an assumption that most people already know exactly what they want but they just haven’t figured out how to achieve it yet.
+There’s usually an assumption that most people know exactly what they want, but they just haven’t figured out how to achieve it yet.

-There is far less guidance available on how to first identify what it is you actually want.
-The remainder of this article is devoted to helping you identify what you actually want in midlife and beyond.
+There is far less guidance available on how first to identify what it is you actually want.
+The remainder of this article is devoted to helping you identify what you want in midlife and beyond.

 Three Law of Attraction Tools to Thrive in Midlife

 As you journey into midlife and beyond, you can search for clues along the path that point you in the best direction.
 Here are three of them.

 Envy is considered a negative emotion, and it usually is.
 However, one surefire way to turn envy from a negative into a positive is to let that envy provide you with valuable clues about what matters most to you and what might be missing in your life.

 Using a hypothetical example, let’s say you learn that an acquaintance of yours has been promoted to head chef at a restaurant, and you feel a flare of envy: